 Wear shoes in Dave’s presence.

 Watch your email for a call for help a little closer to event time.
-Like last year, the venue will be providing minions, so we don’t anticipate the same intense setup/teardown needs we had in year 1, but we will certainly need someone to wrestle the Know Your Why sign, and someone else to run for Dave’s Diet Coke.
+Like last year, the venue will be providing minions, so we don’t anticipate the need for many volunteers, but we may need someone to wrestle the Know Your Why sign, and someone else to run for Dave’s Diet Coke.

 Tickets are non-refundable, but they are transferrable until February 1 (we can’t allow transfers after that date, though).
 In the event of a zombie apocalypse, you’re welcome to bequeath your ticket to your favorite survivor.
 Just make sure to let us know before you turn feral.

 Are we selling video / audio recording?